-Interest on long-term debt increased by \$4,773, due to the addition of interest paid on the \$55 million of lease revenue bonds issued in 2006 for the Juvenile Justice Court.
+Interest on long-term debt decreased by \$2,115, due to decreases in principal amounts because of principal payments on pension obligation bonds and lease revenue bonds.

 One point to keep in mind when analyzing the increases/decreases noted above, is the application of the accrual basis of accounting for the County's governmental activities.
 Governmental activities budget and subsequently issue fund financial statements that reflect their budget and accounting practices under the modified accrual approach.
 Under this approach, capital asset purchases and debt principal payments are expensed.
 Further, revenues are accrued if measurable and available within the County's availability period (established at 60 days for general revenue or 90 days for grant revenue).
 In contrast, the Statement of Activities (summarized here as "Summary of Changes in Net Assets") is reported under the full accrual basis of accounting, which capitalizes capital asset purchases, reduces liabilities by principal payments and recognizes revenues regardless of if they are available within the 60 to 90 day period.
 See the reconciliation on page 17 which further explains the difference between changes in the County's fund balance under the modified accrual basis and changes in net assets under the accrual basis of accounting.